Express Packet (1808 ship)

 Express Packet (or Express) was built in France in 1807, probably under another name, and taken in prize circa 1808.
 From 1809 she sailed as a packet for the Post Office Packet Service out of Falmouth, Cornwall.
-In 1812 an American privateer captured here in a notable single ship action, but then returned her to her captain and crew after plundering her.
+In 1812 an American privateer captured her in a notable single ship action, but then returned her to her captain and crew after plundering her.
 Express stopped sailing as a packet in 1817 and then made one more voyage to Spain, after which she disappeared from online records.

 Career

 Captain John Bullock assumed command of Express Packet on 3 December 1808, and she started sailing for the packet service in 1809.

 Two French privateers captured Jacob, of Philadelphia, Jellig, master, as she was sailing from Cadiz and Gibraltar.
 On 30 June 1810 Express Packet recaptured Jacob and carried her into Gibraltar.